UK Labour wants government to protect Morrisons in potential takeover - News Break

 UK Labour wants government to protect Morrisons in potential takeover

-LONDON, June 23 (Reuters) - Britain's opposition Labour Party has called on the government to confirm it will intervene in any private equity takeover of supermarket group Morrisons to secure binding commitments about the buyer’s business plan, on jobs and on pensions.
+LONDON (Reuters) -Britain’s opposition Labour Party has called on the government to confirm it will intervene in any private equity takeover of supermarket group Morrisons to secure binding commitments about the buyer’s business plan, on jobs and on pensions.

-Morrisons (MRW.L), Britain's fourth largest grocer after Tesco (TSCO.L), Sainsbury's (SBRY.L) and Asda, said on Saturday it had rejected a proposed 5.52 billion pounds ($7.7 billion) cash offer from U.S. private equity firm Clayton, Dubilier & Rice (CD&R). read more
+Morrisons, Britain’s fourth largest grocer after Tesco, Sainsbury’s and Asda, said on Saturday it had rejected a proposed 5.52 billion pounds ($7.7 billion) cash offer from U.S. private equity firm Clayton, Dubilier & Rice (CD&R).

 Under British takeover rules, CD&R has until July 17 to announce a firm offer or walk away.